Insomniac Games reveals new look for ‘Marvel’s Spider-Man Remastered’

-Marvel’s Spider-Man Remastered is expected to release later this year for the PS5 and Insomniac Games have unveiled a first-look, showcasing some huge changes.
+Marvel’s Spider-Man Remastered is expected to release later this year for the PS5 and Insomniac Games has released a first-look, showcasing some huge changes.

-The reimagining, which comes bundled with Marvel’s Spider-Man Miles Morales Ultimate Edition, is aiming to take full advantage of the PS5 architecture.
-As detailed in a PlayStation Blog post, the new version is more than a simple remaster, and will see certain aspects changed drastically.
+The reimagining, which will comes bundled with the Ultimate Edition of Marvel’s Spider-Man Miles Morales, is set to take full advantage of the PS5 architecture.
+As detailed in a PlayStation Blog post, the new version is more than a simple remaster and will see certain aspects changed drastically.

 Graphics have received a complete overhaul with improved models and materials, alongside ray-traced reflections and ambient shadows.
 Players will now be able to notice details such as Spider-Man’s reflection against windows when hanging off the side of buildings.

-The biggest graphical change is completely new character models, the most recognisable being Peter Parker, who has been reworked for the remaster.
-It’s said that “the new tech and detail bring characters and their performances to new life.”
+The biggest graphical change is completely new character models, including protagonist Peter Parker, who has been reworked for the remaster.
+It’s said that “the new tech and detail bring characters and their performances to new life”.

 Check out the graphical upgrades, along with the new Peter Parker character model in the clip below: